osminogin/docker-tor-simple/README.md

 **Smallest minimal docker container for Tor network proxy daemon.**

 Suitable for relay, exit node or hidden service modes with SOCKSv5 proxy enabled.
-It works well as a single self-contained container or in cooperation with other containers (like `nginx` and `osminogin/php-fpm`) for organizing complex hidden services on the Tor network.
+It works well as a single self-contained container or in cooperation with other containers (like `nginx`) for organizing complex hidden services on the Tor network.

 The image is based on great [Alpine Linux](https://alpinelinux.org/) distribution so it is has extremely low size (about 8 MB).